MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/batch-readme.md

 ---
 title:
-keywords: Azure, python, SDK, API, azure-batch, batch ms.date: 03/31/2022 ms.topic: reference ms.devlang: python
+keywords: Azure, python, SDK, API, azure-batch, batch ms.date: 09/19/2024 ms.topic: reference ms.devlang: python
 ms.service: batch
-ms.technology: azure
 ---
-# Microsoft Azure Batch SDK for Python (Preview)
+# Microsoft Azure SDK for Python

 This is the Microsoft Azure Batch Client Library.

-This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8
+This package has been tested with Python 3.6+

 For a more complete set of Azure libraries, see https://aka.ms/azsdk/python/all

-## Usage
+# Usage

-For code examples, see [the Batch samples repo](https://github.com/Azure/azure-batch-samples/tree/master/Python) on GitHub or see [Batch](https://docs.microsoft.com/python/api/overview/azure/batch) on docs.microsoft.com.
+For code examples, see [the Batch samples repo](https://github.com/Azure/azure-batch-samples/tree/master/Python) on GitHub or see [Batch](/python/api/overview/azure/batch) on docs.microsoft.com.

-## Provide Feedback
+# Provide Feedback

 If you encounter any bugs or have suggestions, please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-python/issues)